Oh My Food Recipes

 • Next, put the chopped shrimp from step 2 into the bowl.

-• Add ¼ teaspoon of salt, 2 tablespoons of oyster sauce, 1 tablespoon of sesame oil, ¼ teaspoon of white pepper, ½ teaspoon of garlic powder.
+• Add ¼ teaspoon of salt, 2 tablespoons of oyster sauce, 1 tablespoon of sesame oil, ¼ teaspoon of white pepper, and ½ teaspoon of garlic powder.

 • Mix the sauce and meat well.